 By contrast, the UUID v5 is eminently "validatable", with a character set restricted to digits and lower case [a-f], and a fixed string length, 36 characters including hyphens, in a recognizable, precise pattern: "8-4-4-4-12", allowing for validation by a regular expression such as ^[a-f\d]{8}-[a-f\d]{4}-[a-f\d]{4}-[a-f\d]{4}-[a-f\d]{12}?$, or by means of an online validator.
-On the other hand, given the fact that these generated UUIDs are seldom or ever used for citation, and are not "fed back" to the source databases, where the corresponding scientfic names were found, it is doubtful whether this "validatability" is also sufficient to make them qualify for Interoperability and Re-usability.
+On the other hand, given the fact that these generated UUIDs are seldom or ever used for citation, and are not "fed back" to the source databases, where the corresponding scientific names were found, it is doubtful whether this "validatability" is also sufficient to make them qualify for Interoperability and Re-usability.
 To improve its findability and re-usability the UUIDs v5 issued by the Global Name Resolver could "ping-back" and assign themselves to the records in the biodiversity database sources they were drawn from and further use schema.org markup to get incoming links and a better ranking by search engines.

 Why context?

 Generally speaking, although it is preferable that identifiers be findable and identifiable also in their unprefixed, pure form, typed identifiers give context by means of namespace prefixes of a metadata standard, a vocabulary or ontology.
-A typed identifier "intoduces itself", telling us what kind of identifier it is, and what type of objects it is used for.
-Most importantly the namespace tells us what schema(s), which rules should be used for its validation.
+A typed identifier "introduces itself", telling us what kind of identifier it is, and what type of objects it is used for.
+Most importantly the namespace tells us what schema(s) and which rules should be used for its validation.

 Page claimed that e.g. "dc:title" is adding "unnecessary complexity (why do we need to know that it's a "dc" title?)" in the JSON expression: